Using 3D Topicscape - Users' Stories

-Topicscape allows a single topic to have many files attached (hundreds if you wish) and still be handled easily.
-A Topicscape can have tens of thousands of files.
-It has greatly superior searching, compared with other mind mapping software.
-Files when attached to Topicscape topics can, at the user's choice, be left in their original location, moved into Topicscape, or copied into it.
-If you choose to move or copy, the Topicscape to be moved from PC to PC without breaking links.
+Users have made great use of Topicscape's ability to have tens of thousands of files in one database.
+A single topic may have many files attached (hundreds if you wish) and can still be handled easily.
+It therefore has greatly superior searching, compared with other mind mapping software that forces you to break maps down into more than one, for big projects.
+If you choose to place files under Topicscape's direct control, the Topicscape can be moved from PC to PC without breaking links.

 • Scan To Do lists with just a glance at a 3D landscape; zoom in and go back instantly; make live links to MS Outlook® tasks, contacts, emails, notes (in Pro).